St Anthony's Drive, Leeds, West Yorkshire LS11 8AB

 Implementation

-• The whole school music curriculum is delivered by a professional music teacher from Leeds City Council's ArtForms.
+The whole-school music curriculum is delivered by a professional music teacher from Leeds City Council’s ArtForms, ensuring high-quality, specialist teaching for all pupils.

-• To continue to build on the bank of instruments within school to support children’s learning and musical experiences- every Year 4 child learns to play ukulele.
+We continue to build our bank of musical instruments to enrich children’s musical experiences.
+As part of this commitment, every Year 4 child learns to play the ukulele, giving all pupils the opportunity to develop instrumental skills.

-• The school choir, led by a professional music teacher, offers opportunities for our children to enter competitions and festivals, performing to the wider community.
+Our school choir, led by a professional music teacher, provides additional opportunities for pupils to perform in competitions and festivals and to engage with the wider community.

 Impact